averagehuman/mezzanine-invites/README.rst

 Templates
 ---------

-The following templates are used.
+The following templates are required.

 + invites/send_invite.html
 + invites/send_invite_email.txt
 + invites/send_invite_email.html

+There are further templates to handle the default login scenario - a login page that has two forms, one a standard **username/password/captcha** form, and the other a **quick login** form requiring only the invite code.

++ accounts/account_form.html
++ accounts/account_login.html

 Caution
 -------